haidaraM/ansible-playbook-grapher/README.md

 $ make test # run all tests
 ```

 The graphs are generated in the folder `tests/generated_svg`.
+They are also generated as artefacts in [Github Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
+Feel free to look at them when submitting PRs.

 ## TODO
  - Graphviz : properly rank the edge of the graph to represent the order of the execution of the tasks and roles